Skip to content

 Retrospective: Why Bernardsville was Once Called Vealtown

-It’s an age old question.
-And the internet didn’t know the answer.
+It’s an age-old question, and the internet didn’t know the answer.
 So the Mr. Local History Project went digging.
 Why was Bernardsville once called Vealtown?

 First – What is Veal?